Maflores1/Tennis-Experience-Platform/README.md

 Set up the PostgreSQL database:
 - Ensure you have PostgreSQL installed and running.
 - Create a new database: myTennis;
-- Then run node models/populatedb.js to connect to the database
+- Then run node models/populatedb.js to connect to the database and to seed the it with initial data:

 ## Usage
 Start the server: